 - Lake West Chamber of Commerce

 - Community Action Groups

 PUBLIC NOTICE OF ENLISTMENT – HELPERS FOR HIRE REGISTRY

 This is to announce the opportunity for qualified applicants to be included in a Registry of persons who are available, for hire, to perform services for those who are unable to accomplish such services themselves.
 These services may include tasks in and around the home such as: errands, housekeeping, transportation, home repairs, meal preparation, yard work, grocery shopping, home improvements, personal grooming, and any other services as needed.
-To qualify, as a Helper, for your listing in this Registry, please pick up an Application Form at the Camden County Sheriff’s Dept., 573-346-2214, ext.
-4238 or Morgan County Sheriff’s Dept. 573-378-5481, ext.
-289 County Sheriffs’ Departments, or the Lake West Chamber of Commerce (573-374-5500).
-Once you have completed the Application Form, go to either the Morgan or Camden County Sheriffs’ Depts. for fingerprinting, picture taken and a background check.
+To qualify, as a Helper, for your listing in this Registry, please pick up an Application Form at the Camden County Sheriff’s Dept., 573-346-2243, ext. or call Ruth Magill, 573-374-1594 to have an application mailed to you.
+Once you have completed the Application Form, go to the Camden County Sheriffs Dept. for fingerprinting, picture taken and a background check.

 Please be advised that the terms and conditions for hiring and negotiations for financial arrangements are strictly between those in need of hiring and the helpers listed in this Registry.
 While this Registry cannot assure any citizen, who is unable to perform these tasks, that they will not be cheated, it will provide: (1) an added measure of reliability to assist their decision whether to hire for services and (2) an invaluable tool for law enforcement’s investigations of complaints.
-This Registry is endorsed by various community organizations, including various Crime Watch Organizations, local Senior Citizens Groups, and Chamber of Commerce’s.
+This Registry is endorsed by various community organizations, including various Crime Watch Organizations and local Senior Citizens Groups.